Andrew-S-Rosen/cbe504/main.typ

 r_"D" &= r_(2,"D").
 $<eq:r_c_species>

-More generally, the species rates of change can be expressed as
+More generally, the rate of change of the $j$-th species can be expressed as
 $ r_j = sum_i r_(i,j), $ <eq:sum_of_rxn_species>
 where the summation is taken over each reaction $i$ in the reaction scheme.